New STEER framework to help Governments upgrade National Risk Registers for a world of systemic risks

 Azzurra Lentini, Data Scientist, European Commission - Joint Research Centre, said: “Member States, like governments worldwide, need guidance on how to address compounding and cascading risks.
 As someone who tried the demo version, I've seen how STEER could help strengthen existing preparedness processes by revealing critical gaps and overlaps when risks interact.
 It's a welcome development in risk assessment.”

-David Jácome-Polit, Head Resilient Development Program at ICLEI: Local Governments for Sustainability, also an early adopter and former Metropolitan Director of Resilience, Quito, said in an interview about using STEER: “Practically, it helps policymakers and technicians to anticipate poor outcomes (e.g., maladaptation) and design multi-solving responses—actions that advance several aims at once.”
+David Jácome-Polit, Head Resilient Development Program at ICLEI: Local Governments for Sustainability, also an early adopter and former Metropolitan Director of Resilience, Quito, said in an interview about using STEER [link to follow]: “Practically, it helps policymakers and technicians to anticipate poor outcomes (e.g., maladaptation) and design multi-solving responses—actions that advance several aims at once.”

 STEER is already in use across ASRA projects with the Inter-American Development Bank (IDB) and McKnight Foundation.
-ASRA will expand STEER’s reach in 2026 through regional workshops and roadshows.
+ASRA has also set up an open community space on Discord for users to share cases and lessons, and will expand STEER’s reach in 2026 through regional workshops and roadshows.
 Organizations interested in hosting or participating are invited to contact ASRA.

 QUOTE SHEET